petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

 At virtually any point in a workflow, you can use Liferay's script engine to access workflow APIs or other Liferay APIs.
 Here are a few practical ways you can use workflow scripts:

-* Getting a list of Users who have a specific Role
+* Getting a list of users who have a specific role
 * Sending an email to the designated content approver with a list of people to contact if he is unable to review the content
-* Creating an alert to be displayed in the Alerts portlet for any User assigned to approve content
+* Creating an alert to be displayed in the Alerts portlet for any user assigned to approve content

-The following workflow script is written using Groovy and is used with a `Condition` Node.
+The following workflow script is written using Groovy and is used with a condition node.
 The script uses Liferay's [asset framework](../../../building-applications/data-frameworks/assets.md) to determine an asset's category and uses the category to determine the correct approval process automatically.
 If the asset is in the `legal` category, it is sent to the `Legal Review` task upon submission.
 Otherwise, the asset is sent to the `Default Review` task.

 ```groovy
 <script>